Tsolval/destiny5e/Hunter.md

 #### Super Ability - [Arc Blade](http://destiny-grimoire.info/#Card-301140)
 Set aside your weapons and lose yourself in the blade trance.
 Arc Light galvanizes your armor and hastens your movements, and when your knife finds a target it discharges a snap of annihilating current.
 For as long as the trance lasts, you are the very shadow of death.

-At level 3, you can spend 50 Light from your Super Ability pool to energize your Arc Blades and begin a dance of death which lasts for 5 rounds.
+At level 3, you can spend 50 Light from your super ability pool to energize your daggers and begin a dance of death which lasts for 5 rounds.
 You are considered to be dual wielding for the duration of this ability, and thus you attack twice per round.
-For each attack, choose a target and roll to hit, as normal.
-If you hit, You deal 3d10 damage.
-You add your Dexterity modifier and proficiency bonus to all attack and damage rolls.
+For each attack, choose a target and roll to hit, adding your Dexterity modifier and proficiency bonus as normal.
+If you hit, You deal 3d10 + Dexterity modifier damage.

 At level 8, you can choose one of the following additional features for your Super ability.

 Feature | Description | Benefit
 :---|:---|:---
-**Showstopper:** | Damage nearby enemies. | Apply 2d10 damage to every enemy within 10 feet of you.
+**Showstopper:** | Damage nearby enemies. | Apply 2d10 damage to every enemy within 15 feet of you.
-**Razor's&nbsp;Edge:** | Unleash a destructive wave of energy that travels along the ground in a straight path from the front of the player. | This wave of energy travels in a straight line in front of you for 30 feet, dealing 2d10 damage to enemies in its path.
+**Razor's Edge:** | Unleash a destructive wave of energy that travels along the ground in a straight path from the front of the player. | This wave of energy travels in a straight line in front of you for 60 feet, dealing 2d10 damage to enemies in its path.
-**Vanish:** | Disappear from sight for the duration of the Arc Blade Super or until an attack is made. | You enter an automatic stealth mode on a bonus action.
+**Vanish:** | Disappear from sight for the duration of the Arc Blade Super or until an attack is made. | You enter stealth on a bonus action which lasts until Arc Blade ends or you attack.

 #### Blink Strike
 At 3rd Level, your melee ability becomes Blink Strike and now does Arc damage.
 Teleport to a target within 10 feet of you and gain advantage on the attack as if it were a sneak attack.